joey3001/C-Bakery/README.md

 #### 12/11/2020

+### 📖 Description

-#### This application utilizes custom classes and namespaces to determine the cost of a bread & pastry order based on input from the user.
+This application utilizes custom classes and namespaces to determine the cost of a bread & pastry order based on input from the user.
 This application also uses auto-implemented properties and private fields.
 Finally, the application uses TDD & all functionality for the models are tested.

 #### By Joseph Nero

-##  Setup/Installation Requirements
+## 🔧 Setup/Installation Requirements
 #### If you have difficulty following any of the steps/instructions listed below, please contact me at josephnero111@gmail.com

 1. Git Bash (or another terminal program) & Git.